PenguinJunk/PenguinJunk.github.io/_posts/2023-01-26-IIPP0011-Assignment1-v4.md

 > As a _research scientist_ I need to _consider how the MVP concept could be applied when innovating with AI_ so that _I can understand how to improve the value of my work_

 My day job is in researching the production of data in the public sector.
 We always have more requests for products than could ever be developed in time.
 The traditional approach is to research and build a solution for each product in turn.
 Instead, our team conceived of a method, using AI, that would fast-track the initial production of anticipated data products.
 We attempted to prove this approach by developing a scaled-down version of the solution - a naive-MVP (nMVP) if you like.
-This work encountered so many snags that, after four or so year, it is still ongoing.
+This work encountered so many snags that, after four or so years, it is still ongoing.

 Our nMVP addressed just one customer data requirement.
 However, it contained the functionality that enabled the solution to be turned to other customer requirements.
 As such, the solution was massively over-engineered for the single customer requirement.
 Further, because the "generic backbone" of the solution was AI, scaling down system complexity (e.g. less data or simpler algorithms) can (and did) result in poor quality customer data.
 Therefore, this work has not gained traction with decision-makers who, understandably, want to see successful outcomes from the work.

 A coda to this story is that an alternative AI approach, which launched out of the same initial research and at around the same time as our nMVP, has gained traction and is delivering value to a series of customers.
 This method does need to be re-engineered for each customer but could use the "generic backbone" to reduce this effort.
 In this instance, the potential customer of the "generic backbone" is internal and currently happy without the product we are offering.
-I now appreciate how this is because what they currently have is the path of least resistence, our offering is still additional effort (as so plainly described in [Greenway et al., 2017, p156](https://www.andrewgreenway.com/book)).
+I now appreciate how this is because our offering is still additional effort (as so plainly described in [Greenway et al., 2017, p156](https://www.andrewgreenway.com/book)).

 # MVP as direction-setter

 > As a _would-be decision-maker_ I need to _articulate my remaining uncertainties about MVPs_ so that _I can seek deeper understanding through discussion and observation_

 MVPs are clearly a superior approach to initiating progress towards a solution.
 They set the direction of progress such that decisions on each iteration of the product are conditioned by the previous iterations.
-It intrigues me that this may result in some options never being explored.
+This may result in some options never being explored.
 If the customer is served, this may be irrelevant.
 However, as a researcher I am intrigued by the implications of these unexplored directions of discovery.

 I realise that, without strict application of standards at each iteration, the MVP could easily develop into something akin to the CSD - a product that is increasingly difficult to maintain or develop.
 Of course, customers may drift away from the product before that happens, people and their wants and needs change, sometimes very rapidly.

-The MVP sets a direction based on customers requirements but it will also change the expectations and, ultimately, the requirements of those, and other, customers.
+The MVP sets a direction based on customers' requirements but it will also change the expectations and, ultimately, the requirements of those, and other, customers.
 The process is evolutionary.
-This must mean that one of the determinants of the long term success of any product developing using iterative, Agile approaches, is the whole customer problem identified to be solved by that MVP.
+This must mean that one of the determinants of the long term success of any product developed using iterative, Agile approaches, is the MVP.